Back to Polyominoes and Polycubes page# More about Polyominoes and Polycubes o

 Shapes formed of evenly joined squares and cubes are known, respectively, as polyominoes and polycubes.
 Think of polyominoes as small clusters of giant-sized pixels.

-Solomon Golomb, the 'father' of polyominoes The best-known of them are the 12 pentominoes, first named by Solomon Golomb in 1953.
+The best-known of them are the 12 pentominoes, first named by Solomon Golomb in 1953, when he was just 21 years old, and first published in The American Mathematical Monthly in December 1954.
 Golomb derived the names for multiple-square combinations ("polyominoes") from the word "dominoes", which are two squares joined.
-All the possible shapes formed from the same number of squares have their specific ranking name: 3 are trominoes, 4 are tetrominoes (that's the ones in the popular Tetris computer game), 5 are pentominoes, 6 are hexominoes, 7 are heptominoes, 8 are octominoes, etc. Golomb's definitive book, Polyominoes, first published by Scribners in 1962, was updated and reissued by Princeton University Press in 1994.
+All the possible shapes formed from the same number of squares have their specific ranking name: 3 are trominoes, 4 are tetrominoes (that's the ones in the popular Tetris computer game), 5 are pentominoes, 6 are hexominoes, 7 are heptominoes, 8 are octominoes, etc. Golomb's definitive book, Polyominoes, first published by Scribner's in 1965, was updated and reissued by Princeton University Press in 1994.
 It is available from Kadon.
+In 2011 Golomb was awarded the National Science Foundation's National Medal of Science (17:16-18:00) by President Obama.
+Kadon was happy to present to Dr. Golomb the 2013 Gamepuzzles Annual Pentomino Excellence award on the 60th anniversary of his introducing polyominoes to the world.
+Enjoy a biographical video about Solomon Golomb on YouTube.
+And here is a charming interview with Sol.

 Pentominoes were popularized by Martin Gardner in Scientific American starting in 1957 and were one of the most eagerly pursued subjects through the years.
 We are honored to be the publishers of two games by Martin Gardner, sold elsewhere on this website: Lewis Carroll's Chess Wordgame and The Game of Solomon.